KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/grouping.md

 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Basically, we created a group of two tasks.
-The first one prints the person name; the second, the person job.
-Notice that we don't even needed to specify the dependencies between them: it is automatically setted to us.
+The first one prints the person's name; the second, the person's job.
+Notice that we didn't even need to specify the dependencies between them: it is automatically setted to us.
 It was also easier to use XCOMs: we just returned the value and passed as a parameter to the subgroup tasks.
 We ended with the following pipeline:
 </p>

 <p align='center'>